rs-develop/ForIocCrawler/README.md

 It also have a whitelisting feature to prevent false positives like version numbers, local ip addresses etc. You can use a individual whitelist config to adjust the results to your need.
 You can also define individual pattern files.
 The result will be presented either as console output or as csv export.
 The program provides two modes: *stdout* mode and a detailed *forensics* mode.
 The IoC Crawler for example can be used, to get an overview of linux server images to extract possible attack vectors.
+The whitelist feature can be used to prevent to search for IoCs in irrelevant directories like `/lib/firmware` or `/dev`.

 ## Features: